OpenRefine/openrefine.org/docs/technical-reference/openrefine-api.md

 **NOTE:** This protocol is subject to change without warning at any time (and has in the past) and is not versioned.
 Use at your own risk!

-For OpenRefine 3.3 and later, all POST requests need to include a CSRF token as described here: https://github.com/OpenRefine/OpenRefine/wiki/Changes-for-3.3#csrf-protection-changes
+For OpenRefine 3.3 and later, all POST requests need to include a CSRF token as described [in the release notes](https://github.com/OpenRefine/OpenRefine/wiki/Changes-for-3.3#csrf-protection-changes)

 ## Create project: {#create-project}